devopskul/Jenkins-to-ECR/README.md

-Jenkins with AWS ECR pipeline
+Jenkins with AWS ECR pipeline-

 ## Perform these commands on the EC2 instance